christophcar/remote-jobs-app/README.md

-I build this job board as **final project for the developer bootcamp** at neuefische.
+I build this portal for remote jobs as **final project at the neuefische developer bootcamp**.

 Feel free to scroll around and find a daily curated selection of up-to-date remote jobs in Germany.